a20351766/udo.1.4.0/docs/source/couchdb_tutorial.rst

 =============

-This tutorial will describe the steps required to use the CouchDB as the state database with Hyperledger Fabric.
-By now, you should be familiar with Fabric concepts and have explored some of the samples and tutorials.
+This tutorial will describe the steps required to use the CouchDB as the state database with Hyperledger UDO.
+By now, you should be familiar with UDO concepts and have explored some of the samples and tutorials.

 The tutorial will take you through the following steps: